louiskop/Mutlti-Finance/README.md

 # Mutlti-Finance
 A React & Electron app, which uses local storage to manage created accounts.

-Transaction data is automatically forwarded to an email address from my phone.
-A scraper then gets all the data at this email address and processes the transactions
-This is still in early development
+> This project was rebuilt using better technologies, see repo: www.github.com/louiskop/finmon

 ## What I Learned
 - Set up react and electron to run concurrently